chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 As we needed to have a common understanding of terminology before working with Chef abstractions, we need to understand the common understanding of terminology with Opsworks abstractions.
 There are 5 key OpsWorks abstractions: _apps_, _instances_, _layers_, _lifecycle events_, and _stacks_.

-An **AWS OpsWorks app** represents code that you want to run on an application server.
+An **app** represents code that you want to run on an application server.
 Code is stored in source control in git, or as a bundle on AWS S3 or as an http archive.

-An **AWS OpsWorks instance** represents a computing resource, such as an Amazon EC2 instance.
+An **instance** represents a computing resource, such as an Amazon EC2 instance.

-An **AWS OpsWorks layer** is a blueprint that describes a set of one or more instances.
+A **layer** is a blueprint that describes a set of one or more instances.
 The layer defines the packages that are installed and configurations.
 Instances can belong to multiple layers, as long as the layers don't have overlapping configurations.

-An **AWS OpsWorks stack** is the top-level AWS OpsWorks entity.
+A **stack** is the top-level AWS OpsWorks entity.
 Each stack will contain one or more layers which each contain instances.
 As a whole, the stack represents a set of instances that you want to manage collectively.
 An example of a web application stack might look something like:

 * A set of application server instances.
 * A load balancer instance which takes incoming traffic and distributes it across the application servers.